jsfehler/renpy-encyclopaedia/docs/user_guide/01-getting-started/03-accessing.rst

 Further Reading
 ---------------

-See the :ref:`Default Screens <default_screens>` section for more information on how an Encyclopaedia displays its content.
+See the `Default Screens` section for more information on how an Encyclopaedia displays its content.

-See the :ref:`Customizing Screens <custom_screens>` section for more information on creating custom screens.
+See the `Customizing Screens` section for more information on creating custom screens.

-See the :ref:`Hyperlinks <hyperlinks>` section for a way to open an Encyclopaedia directly from in-game dialogue.
+See the `Hyperlinks` section for a way to open an Encyclopaedia directly from in-game dialogue.